OutSystems/docs-product/src/develop/ui/patterns/web/utilities/stackedicon.md

     ![](<images/stackedicon-10-ss.png>)

-1. On the **Properties** tab, set any of the optional properties for the icons, for example, the front and back icons as well as the size and color of the icon.
+1. On the **Properties** tab, select the relevant icons.
+In this example, we select a ban icon for the front icon, and a camera icon for the back icon.
+We also set the front and back icon colors and size.

     ![](<images/stackedicon-7-ss.png>)